algorandfoundation/docs/docs/get-started/tokenization/nft.md

                          clawback="",
                          url="https://path/to/my/nft/asset/metadata.json",
                          metadata_hash=json_metadata_hash,
-                         decimals=2)		// Fractionalized NFTs MUST be equal to the logarithm in base 10 of total number of units
+                         decimals=1)		// Decimals MUST be equal to the logarithm in base 10 of total number of units
     ```

 === "Java"